currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 ![Parts](/blog_images/discobike/parts.jpg "Pile of parts, lets finish designing and start making this thing!"){: style="max-width:500px;" }

-You may have spotted some extra items in that image, theres a controller for RGB LED strips there which has a sound-to-light mode.
+You may have spotted some extra items in that image, there’s a controller for RGB LED strips there which has a sound-to-light mode.
 The plan is to put the RGB LED strips on the vertices of the enclosure.
-Theres also a suitable battery charger there too, which will be permanently fitted within the enclosure so that it is easy to recharge it.
+There's also a suitable battery charger there too, which will be permanently fitted within the enclosure so that it is easy to recharge it.

 ## Mechanical Design